 Japan’s on-trade universe

-In recent years, Japanese on-trade landscape has been benefiting from the boom of tourism and the rise of dining out, with Japanese consumers visiting restaurants, bars, karaoke several times a week, on both social and business occasions.
+Japanese consumers visit restaurants, bars, karaoke several times a week, on both social and business occasions.
 As chains have been developing fast in most segments, traditional “mom and pop” restaurants are becoming less frequent.
 Casual dining and izakaya (Japanese typical establishments offering drinks and food available in a relaxed, often smoky atmosphere) restaurants, have been restructuring.

 They shifted their focus on more specialized concept, especially French and Italian bistros, Asian food and good value for money yakitoris, such as Torikizoku or Torijiro.
-Offering an alternative to Japanese food, western dining and trendy cafes have been a long-lasting winning concept, especially those targeting families such as Barnibari or Diamond Dining.
-They can represent natural partners for foreign operators looking for outlets for their products.
+Offering an alternative to Japanese food, western dining and trendy cafes have been a winning concept, especially those targeting families.

 Drink-led venues are also major components of the dining out Japanese experience, with chains leading the overall growth.
 The karaoke industry is dominated by Big Echo and Karaoke-kan, and the bar scene is seeing the development of cash-on pubs such as Hub with more than a hundred bars.